linkerd/linkerd2/CONTRIBUTING.md

 - use the active voice
 - capitalize first word and proper nouns
 - do not end in a period — this is a title/subject
-- reference the github issue by number
+- reference the GitHub issue by number

 ##### Examples #####